OMN vs NAM Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report for ICC CWC League 2 Match

 OMN vs NAM Probable Playing 11 today

-Oman: Kashyap Prajapati, Jatinder Singh, Aqib Ilyas, Zeeshan Maqsood (c), Mohammad Nadeem, Khawar Ali, Naseem Khushi (wk), Ayan Khan, Sandeep Goud, Kaleemullah, Bilal Khan
+Oman: Kashyap Prajapati, Jatinder Singh, Aqib Ilyas, Zeeshan Maqsood (c), Mohammad Nadeem, Naseem Khushi (wk), Khawar Ali, Ayaan Khan, Sandeep Goud, Kaleemullah, Bilal Khan

-Namibia: Stephan Baard, Zane Green (wk), Michael van Lingen, Craig Williams, Jan Nicol Loftie-Eaton, JJ Smit (c), Jan Frylinck, Karl Birkenstock, Pikky Ya France, Bernard Scholtz, Ruben Trumpelmann
+Namibia: Stephan Baard, Zane Green (wk), Michael van Lingen, Craig Williams, Michau du Preez, JJ Smit (c), Jan Frylinck, Ruben Trumpelmann, Karl Birkenstock, Pikky Ya France, Bernard Scholtz

 Match Details